2021 Best Anthropology Colleges for Non-Traditional Students in the New England Region

 Best Anthropology Schools for Non-Traditional Students

 University of Massachusetts - Boston tops the 2021 list of our schools in the New England Region that are best for non-traditional anthropology students.
-Located in the large city of Boston, UMass Boston is a public college with a fairly large student population.
+Located in the large city of Boston, UMass Boston is a public school with a fairly large student population.
 UMass Boston did well in our major quality rankings, too.
 It placed #4 on our Best Colleges for Anthropology in the New England Region list.

 Our rankings recognize University of Massachusetts Amherst as the #2 school in this year's rankings.
-Located in the suburb of Amherst, UMass Amherst is a public college with a very large student population.
+Located in the large suburb of Amherst, UMass Amherst is a public school with a very large student population.
 In addition to being on our best for non-traditional students list, UMass Amherst has also earned the #2 rank in our Best Colleges for Anthropology in the New England Region ranking.

 The #3 spot in this year's ranking belongs to University of Vermont.
 Located in the small city of Burlington, UVM is a public college with a large student population.
 UVM did well in our major quality rankings, too.
 It placed #3 on our Best Colleges for Anthropology in the New England Region list.

 The #4 spot in this year's ranking belongs to University of Connecticut.
-Located in the large suburb of Storrs, UCONN is a public college with a fairly large student population.
+Located in the large suburb of Storrs, UCONN is a public college with a very large student population.
 As a testament to the quality of education offered at UCONN, the school also landed the #5 rank in our Best Colleges for Anthropology in the New England Region ranking.

-The school has a low student loan default rate of 0.9%.
-There are approximately 11,648 students at UCONN that take at least one class online.
-3,257 students are part time.
+The student loan default rate at UCONN is lower than is typical, just 0.9% of students default in three years.
+Approximately 11,648 students take at least one class online at UCONN.
+About 3,257 of the students at UCONN are attending part time.

 Anthropology is one of 13 different types of Social Sciences programs to choose from.